Leakages Vs Injections

 Leakages occur when the potential planned expenditure on domestic output is taken out of the income-expenditure flow.
 Thus it reduces the size of the circular flow of income.
 On the contrary, injections occur when there is an inclusion of potential planned expenditure on the domestic output to the income-expenditure flow, which tends to increase the size of the circular flow of income.

 Occurs due to

-The macroeconomic variables resulting in leakages are government consumption, government investment and exports, whereas the macroeconomic variables resulting in injections are savings, government taxes and imports.
+The macroeconomic variables resulting in leakages are government consumption, government investment and exports.
+At the same time, the macroeconomic variables resulting in injections are savings, government taxes and imports.

 Quick Comparison: Leakages Vs Injections

 |Concept||Leakages are basically withdrawal from the circular flow of income.||Injections are nothing but additions to the circular flow of income.|

 |Represents||Income earned by the household, but not spent.||Spending on final goods along with consumption.|

 |Variables||Government consumption, Government investment and Exports.||Savings, Government Taxes and Imports.|